neumino/thinky/examples/basic-todo/README.md

 node app.js
 ```

-Open your browser to `http://localhost:3001/`
+Open your browser to `http://localhost:3001/` and here you go!

 ## What has changed?